FarronF/limerick-council-meetings/meetings/2022/07/20-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Annual Meeting 20th June 2022.md

 Councillors that sit on the Metropolitan District and she hoped that this would encourage more

-females to consider entering into politics.---
+females to consider entering into politics.
+---
 3

 As a proud Limerick Women, who has been passionate about Limerick all her life, she spoke about